The Value of My Private Brazilian Jiu Jitsu Lessons

 3. Smaller police officers, deputies, and agents have asked me to teach them how to train more efficiently to control and handcuff resistive/assaultive suspects.

-4. Military officers (Captains and Majors) have asked me to show them how to provide realistic training to the troops but also minimizes injuries so that missions will not be aborted.
+4. Military officers (Captains and Majors) have asked me to show them how to provide realistic training to their troops but also minimizes injuries so that missions will not be aborted.

 5. Female realtors have asked me to provide them with realistic solutions for showing homes to potential clients in the evening hours.